 Select full-flavored pears that are crisp and firm, not mealy in texture.
 Choose pears that are naturally sweet and flavorful - freezing won't improve a pear!

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
 In 2009, they were available from late September at $11 to $16 per bushel.
 There is a wide variation in prices at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S.

 * - not the cutesy, fake farmer's markets that are just warehouse grocery stores that call themselves farmer's markets.